dannyvankooten/vat/README.md

 ### Validating VAT numbers

-VAT numbers can be validated by format, existence or both.
+VAT numbers can be ValidateNumberd by format, existence or both.
 VAT numbers are looked up using the [VIES VAT validation API](http://ec.europa.eu/taxation_customs/vies/).

 ```go
 package main